grafana/adaptive-metrics-autoapply/README.md

 2. Go to "Settings" → "Secrets and variables" → "Actions" → "New repository secret" and add the following secret to the new repository:

     - `automerge_pat`: This is the personal access token you created in the previous step.

-## Control your recommendations

-You can add exemptions resources to the `main.tf` file to control your recommendations.
-Refer to [grafana-adaptive-metrics_exemption (Resource)](https://registry.terraform.io/providers/grafana/grafana-adaptive-metrics/latest/docs) for more information.

-Pushing changes to the `main.tf` file automatically applies the new Terraform settings.

 ## See also